JunFeng1013/ComputerAvailability/Server/Step 3 and 4.md

 ```
 ![alt text](https://github.com/JunFeng1013/ComputerAvailability/blob/master/Picture/step4-5.png)
 ---
 When you get this picture, you need to find the position of username and password.
-And then press Insert button to change the content.
+And then press Insert button to change the content like this picture.
 ![alt text](https://github.com/JunFeng1013/ComputerAvailability/blob/master/Picture/step4-6.png)
+---
 When you finish this one, you need to press Esc to quit this process, and type in this to save and quit file.
 ```
 :wq